thomasabishop/eolas/neuron/0c4abb9b-c940-4636-84e0-b880b7c1ac8b/Audio_file_formats.md

 Subjectively, A 128kbps MP3 might sound "underwater" or "swishy", while a 320kbps version would preserve much more detail.

-Still, the bitrate of a CD is 1411kbps!
-A 128kbs MP3 is therefore only capturing about 9% of CD quality and a 320kbps MP3 is capturing about 23% of CD quality.
+Still, the bit-rate of a CD is 1411kbps!
+A 128kb/s MP3 is therefore only capturing about 9% of CD quality and a 320kbps MP3 is capturing about 23% of CD quality.

 ## Streaming services

-Spotify uses Ogg Vorbis throughout but uses different bit rates for its diferent tiers.
-The free tier has a range from 24-160kbs at VBR with the option of 320kbs on the premium tier.
+Spotify uses Ogg Vorbis throughout but uses different bit rates for its different tiers.
+The free tier has a range from 24-160kb/s at VBR with the option of 320kb/s on the premium tier.

 Other services offer FLAC or FLAC-equivalent quality at their most expensive tiers (Apple Music, Amazon Music, Tidal).